hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 exec-once = wl-paste --type image --watch cliphist store #Stores only image data
 ```

-Do note that any of the above lines can be disabled based on your needs
+Note that any of the above lines can be disabled based on your needs.

 To bind `cliphist` to a hotkey and display it under `rofi` or `dmenu` or `wofi`,
-again head over to `~/.config/hypr/hyprland.conf`
+you can edit it in `~/.config/hypr/hyprland.conf`.

 ### For `rofi` users